KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

     Earmarks and syncs to update global/account state, then reduces account debt through repayment.
 First consumes earmarked debt, then deducts the repayment from collateral. (yieldToken)<br/>
     Charges a protocol fee if collateral remains to pay it, and only after funding the repayment.
 Transfers the repaid yield to the Transmuter.<br/><br/>
     Difference between _forceRepay and _liquidate:<br/>
-    Both use collateral to cover the cost, however for differetn purposes.
+    Both use collateral to cover the cost, however for different purposes.
 ForceRepay is using collateral to reconcile earmarked debt.
 This may or may not bring collateralization ratio to the correct threshold.
 Liquidation occurs afterwords and uses collateral to reconcile LTV such that it meets the required threshold.
 ForceRepay occurs before Liquidations do.
     - `@param accountId` - the id of the position to repay debt for
     - `@param amount` - desired repayment in debt tokens
   - **Visibility Specifier** - internal